Research (RSCH) Courses

 This course prepares honors students to conduct the necessary research to successfully complete the honors thesis requirements for graduation from the Honors Program.
 Students evaluate a variety of research methods, engage in exercises in working with primary and secondary sources, and review appropriate documentation forms.
 The professor guides students in their choice of feasible research projects and serves as the major adviser during the development of an honors thesis prospectus.
 Students complete the honors thesis in RSCH4020 Honors Directed Academic Experience.

-Prerequisite(s): ENG1024 or English placement, junior status, honors status.
+Prerequisite(s): ENG1024 or English placement, junior status, honors status, 3.6 cumulative GPA.

 Offered at Charlotte, Providence